felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 it.
 Very meta...

 Let's start untangling this mental knot by going back in time.
+-->

+# Part 1

-# Chapter 1: The anxiety begins
+## Chapter 1: The anxiety begins

-In 2017, fresh out of University and ready to tackle the world, I started working for a newly-formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
-I had just finished my Masters thesis in particle Physics and was ready to jump into the software world ([this is something I already discussed on my blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/)).
+In 2017, fresh out of University and feeling ready to tackle the world, I started working for a newly-formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
+I had just finished my Masters thesis in particle Physics and was ready to jump into the world of software development ([this is something I already discussed on my blog in 2019](/posts/2019/10/why-i-shifted-from-physics-to-focus-on-software/)).
+I had developed a recent fondness for computers after analyzing multiple particle trajectories for my thesis.

-I was hired as a machine learning scientist, and chipped away at tasks for many months, but things were clearly not working out.
-With machine learning, I was simply "not on my X", as we say in French, meaning I wasn't in the right context to excel.
-As I naturally started working towards handling the IT of the company and discovering automated deployment pipelines, my then-manager (and trusted friend!)
+Machine learning was the hot buzzword at the time and so I was hired as a machine learning scientist, and chipped away at tasks for many months.
+Unfortunately, a few months in, things were clearly not working out.
+There was no science to my methods.
+I just cobbled algorithms together and hoped they would work magically.
+With machine learning, I was simply "not on my X", as we say in French, meaning I wasn't in the right context to fulfill my potential.
+As I naturally drifted towards handling the IT of the company and discovering automated deployment pipelines, my then-manager (and trusted friend!)
 Alexandre Désilets-Benoit said something that would change my life.